- What is the optimal treatment for this particular medullary thyroid cancer

 Thyroid hormone is a necessary hormone for life.
 The thyroid gland normally produces thyroid hormone to adequate levels.
 The amount of thyroid hormone produced by the body is strictly controlled by a portion of the brain called the pituitary gland.
 When the body has too little thyroid hormone, the pituitary gland senses the low levels and produces TSH (thyroid stimulating hormone).
 When thyroid hormone levels are elevated (too high), the pituitary does the opposite and lowers its production of TSH.
 This is called an endocrine feedback loop.

-Most follicular thyroid cancer cells and all normal thyroid cells have a site on the surface of the cell that can stimulate their growth.
+Most differentiated (papillary and follicular) thyroid cancer cells and all normal thyroid cells have a site on the surface of the cell that can stimulate their growth.
 This site is called a “receptor” and when stimulated by TSH (thyroid stimulating hormone) in normal thyroid cells it causes increased production of thyroid hormone.
 Medullary thyroid cancers are not derived from thyroid follicular cells.
 Medullary thyroid cancers are derived from the parafollicular (=around the follicular)C cells.
 These C cells do not possess the TSH receptor and therefore there is no known role for thyroid suppressive therapy in the treatment of medullary thyroid cancer.
 Medullary thyroid cancer patients should therefore have their thyroid hormone replaced at levels to maintain their TSH level at normal or near normal levels and equally maintaining their sense of well being.
 Lastly, it is also important that communication be open between your medullary thyroid cancer specialist and those that are caring for your primary care needs.

 External Beam Radiation Therapy for Medullary Thyroid Cancer